PriyeshV/priyeshv.github.io/index.md

 eighth workshop on Statistical relational learning for AI (StarAI) at IJCAI 2018.
  <a href="https://arxiv.org/abs/1805.12421">Paper</a> |
  <a href="https://github.com/PriyeshV/HOPF">Code</a>
-- Our work on `Fusion Graph Convolutional networks` has been accepted for Poster presentation at the fourteenth workshop on Mining and Learning with Graphs (MLG) at KDD 2018.
+- Our work on `Fusion Graph Convolutional networks` has been accepted for poster presentation at the fourteenth workshop on Mining and Learning with Graphs (MLG) at KDD 2018.
  <a href="https://arxiv.org/abs/1805.12528">Paper</a> |
   <a href="https://github.com/PriyeshV/HOPF">Code</a>
-- Our work on `Learning semi-supervised cluster invariant node representations with NMF` has been accepted for oral and poster presentation at the third indian workshop on machine learning.
+- Our work on `Learning semi-supervised cluster invariant node representations with NMF` has been accepted for oral and poster presentation at the third indian workshop on machine learning (iWML 2018).

 # Courses